jnozzi/cocoadev.com/SiteContent/General/XgridCompatibleCode.markdown

 ----

 I put together some information I gathered about the API after trying to develop a custom plug-in.
-I posted it on this wiki at [[XGridDummyPlugin]].
+I posted it on this wiki at General/XGridDummyPlugin.